krbnite/krbnite.github.io/_in_progress/healthcare-it-notes.md

 come into the room with targeted questions.

-In a way,
-we are all aware that our healthcare experience doesn't quite fit in with the rest of our tech-savvy lives -- we

-and this
-course will bring it all to the forefront.

-* Oh sweet,
-    * found this interesting b/c it saves both parties frustration: the patient can take the time to write about their experience and feel heard, while the doc can save on time

-I have EHR / patient portal w/ Atlantic Healthcare ... so I think this means everything from Loughlin and Chilton...  since both are Atlantic...
+## Patient Portals
+Wouldn't be nice if your healthcare experience felt organized?
+It definitely feels piecemeal and unwieldy to me: I have health records associated with no less than two urgent cares, a couple or so hospitals, and even a slew of primary care physicians (took a few tries to find one I liked).
+Yes, you can get your records from each place and keep a folder at home...
+But...

+I don't want to!
+I can buy and sell stocks on my trading account from my mobile phone in the middle of nowhere, waiting for an Uber to pick me up and bring me to an AirBnB where I'll have some GrubHub delivered -- all using Apple Pay.

+You get the point.
+I want to manage my healthcare experience in one place online.
+I want to see a breakdown of charges, lab tests, and all past diagnoses in one place.
+I want to pay my bills there, make an appointment, and view my data -- all of it: any X-rays, MRIs, ECGs, whatever.
+Show it to me -- please!
+For the love of love!

+Some paranoid folks might think this is crazy, but we already do this with our bank accounts and credit cards.
+It's on about the same level of crazy as that.

+Definitely some health insurance providers have been doing ok at addressing some of this.
+But as my provider has changed when changing employers, I know mileage can vary quite a bit here.

+I also happen to go to a doctor and hosptial in the same healthcare network, which provides a patient portal.
+This seems to be going in the right direction: for example, I've been able to view some clinician notes and renew prescriptions.
+So that's cool.

+### Questions I have about my patient portal
 What features does my patient portal have?
-How does that stack up?
+How does that stack up against other patient portals?
 Can I integrate patient portal w/ my iPhone?
 Does it allow virtual/email visits?
 Can I email symptoms?
 How far back does my history go?
 Can I integrate this EHR/portal w/ any others?

 Does my portal:
-* show charges
+* show breakdown of charges for each visit
-* paid/unpaid bills
+* show paid/unpaid bills
+* give an option to pay or contest bills
-* option to DL data
+* provide ability to download my data in chosen format (CSV, JSON, whatever)
-* option to make an appt
+* have the ability to schedule an appointment
-* ability to see costs prior to care/service (controversial in US b/c of convoluted insurance arrangements w/ various institutions)
+* provide cost estimates prior to care/service
+   - apparently controversial in US b/c of convoluted insurance arrangements w/ various institutions
 * list accepted insurance providers
 * list my allergies, meds
-* how do I DL data and transfer into another EHR system for other care, if necessary
+* allow me to transfer into another EHR system for other care, if necessary
-* can I integrate w/ mobile or wearable
+* integrate w/ mobile or wearable devices

+## Some reasons for lack of technology
-What is my most crucial thing I need to communicate to a doctor -- and what if I cannot communicate it?
+What is the most crucial thing you need to communicate to a doctor -- and what if you cannot communicate it directly?
+For example, what if you have an allergy to a certain medicine that could kill you, but you are unconscious?

-* bracelets have been best here -- can we do better?
+Simple bracelets have been best here.
+Nothing fancy.

+Can we do better?
 Maybe...maybe not.
 Ex: over a decade ago, an implantable chip never took off...
 Could be better, but could pose more risk than it's worth.
 -- smart card (isn't it annoying to have to fill out paperwork every time you show up to a new clinic) -- cloud solutions, e.g., MS HealthVault (RIP),  Google Health (also did not catch on) -- why did these technologies fail?  bracelet good enough! also, it was on patients to keep these things up to date...
 Google refused to partner w/ health institutions, and so their tech could not be a part of the HIPAA chain
 -- EHRs and patient portals were incentivized by federal gov't starting in 2009, which ramped up interest in creating them well (and by this point, are considered...decent)